o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

 Amazing, we have added everything we need to add for motion vectors!
 However, if you open the **Editor** and just view the tree, you'll see that there is no difference.
 We can, however, observe that the motion vector pass works by using the **pass tree visualizer**.
 1. Open the Editor and press **Ctrl-G** to enter gameplay mode.

 1. Press the **Home** key on your keyboard.
 This brings up the toolbar at the top.

 1. Select **Atom Tools** > **Pass Viewer**.

 1. In the pop-up **PassTree View**, enable **Preview Attachment** and **Show Pass Attachments**.

 1. In the **PassTree**, find *MotionVectorPass* > *MeshMotionVectorPass* and select the line with `CameraMotion`.

 1. Ensure you are viewing your tree.
-Note that you probably won't see much except black on the bottom left preview, because the motion vectors are very small since our tree only moves minimally.
+You probably won't see much except black on the bottom left preview, because the motion vectors are very small since our tree only moves minimally.

    However, if you move the camera around or translate the tree quickly, you may see some motion vectors pop up.
 You can also open `MeshMotionVectorVegetationBending.azsl` and scale `OUT.m_motion` in the pixel shader to ensure that the motion vectors' directions are working properly.

 This video shows the motion vectors when `OUT.m_motion` is scaled by `10000.0`.
 {{< video src="/images/atom-guide/vegetation-bending-tutorial/motionvectortree.mp4" autoplay="true" loop="true" muted="true" width="100%" info="Three trees in the Editor swaying with detail bending, with the motion vector visualizer on the bottom right indicating the direction of movement." >}}